Gustavo Bacarisas: Career

-Bacarisas studied in Paris, France and worked in Buenos Aires, Argentina until 1916.
+Bacarisas studied in Paris, France and worked in Buenos Aires, Argentina, until 1916.
 He later relocated to the Andalusian capital of Seville.
-He also travelled to Sweden in order to create the sets and figurines for the opera Carmen.
+He also travelled to Sweden to create sets and figurines for the opera Carmen.
 He did the same for the premier of El amor brujo (Love, the Magician) at the Teatro Español in Madrid.
-During the Spanish civil war he relocated, this time to the Portuguese island of Madeira, returning in 1937 to Gibraltar.
+During the Spanish Civil War, he relocated to the Portuguese island of Madeira, returning in 1937 to Gibraltar.
 At the end of the Second World War, he moved to Spain, settling down in Seville.

 Bacarisas exhibited his work in many Spanish cities as well as abroad.
-He was granted a gold medal and the title of honorary professor by the Real Academia de Bellas Artes de Santa Isabel de Hungría (Royal Academy of Fine Arts of St Isabella of Hungary) and was made member of the Real Academia de Bellas Artes de San Fernando.
+He was granted a gold medal and the title of honorary professor by the Real Academia de Bellas Artes de Santa Isabel de Hungría (Royal Academy of Fine Arts of St Isabella of Hungary) and was made a member of the Real Academia de Bellas Artes de San Fernando.